-A domain specific language developed to manage the data and kept in relational database management system is called SQL.
-SQL stands for Structured Query Language and is developed by ISO/IEC and the typing discipline is made stronger.
-The statements are used to perform many operations on database such as retrieval of data, updating data, removing and renaming data and deleting data.
-Oracle, SyBase, Microsoft SQL Server is some of the databases that uses SQL language.
-We cannot call SQL as a programming language but it has some standards to create procedural extensions so that the functionalities can be extended to form a programming language.
+A domain-specific language developed to manage the data and kept in a relational database management system is called SQL.
+SQL stands for Structured Query Language and is developed by ISO/IEC, and the typing discipline is made stronger.
+The statements are used to perform many operations on a database, such as retrieval of data, updating data, removing and renaming data, and deleting data.
+Oracle, Sybase, Microsoft SQL Server is some of the databases that use SQL language.
+We cannot call SQL a programming language, but it has some standards to create procedural extensions so that the functionalities can be extended to form a programming language.

-Before understanding SQL we need to understand RDBMS first.
-RDBMS or Relational Database Management System is simply a database that stores structured data and there is a relation between the data.
+Before understanding SQL, we need to understand RDBMS first.
+RDBMS or Relational Database Management System is simply a database that stores structured data, and there is a relation between the data.
 It stores data in tabular format.
 It has column and rows which contains related data entries.
 Columns are a vertical entity of a table.
-It contains the attribute of records and rows are the horizontal entity which contains records/data.
+It contains the attribute of records, and rows are the horizontal entity that contains records/data.
 The intersection of rows and column contains the information of a record with respect to that attribute.
 Given below is an example of a table.

 It is a language used to query over tabular data.
-Unlike other languages, SQL is a declarative language, one just needs to specify the result that they want to see and submit the query to RDBMS.
+Unlike other languages, SQL is a declarative language; one just needs to specify the result that they want to see and submit the query to RDBMS.
 RDBMS executes the code at the backend and gives the desired output.
-Whereas in a procedural language we have to tell a computer each and every step to perform in order to get the output.
-So if you want to select data from the above table you just need to write below query and execute it.
+Whereas in procedural language, we have to tell a computer each and every step to perform in order to get the output.
+So if you want to select data from the above table, you just need to write the below query and execute it.

 SELECT * FROM CustomerDetail;

 A confusion with SQL is the syntax of SQL query.
 The elements are not executed in the order they are used in the query.
 Consider selecting data from the above CustomerDetail table.